mindedge/blade/readme.md

 ```

-This config file contains an array with two keys.
+This config file configures the View library (Blade) and contains an array with two keys.

 1. 'paths' - Represents where the Illuminate\view service should look for files.
-Accepted file types for this directory are .php and .blade.php
+Accepted file types for this directory are .php and .blade.php.
+You may add as my locations to the paths array as you like.

 2. 'compiled' - Represents where the compiled/resolved views should go.
 If the a given file hasnt changed, View will skip the complication step and read the compiled contents of the corresponding file from this folder.
 Make sure this folder is writable by the application/web user.

-Add another config file, this time for Illuminate\database.
+Add another config file, for the Database library (including eloquent).
 Inside the config directory create a single file named database.php, and place the following starter config:

 ```
 <?php